Archive for Prospects

 ———

-Below is an analysis of the prospects in the farm system of the Philadelphia Phillies.
-Scouting reports were compiled with information provided by industry sources as well as our own observations.
+Below is an analysis of the prospects in the farm system of the Chicago White Sox.
+Scouting reports were compiled with information provided by industry sources as well as my own observations.
 This is the second year we’re delineating between two anticipated relief roles, the abbreviations for which you’ll see in the “position” column below: MIRP for multi-inning relief pitchers, and SIRP for single-inning relief pitchers.

 A quick overview of what FV (Future Value) means can be found here.
 A much deeper overview can be found here.